ravibhushan0487/ODO/README.md

 ODO - The AI chatbot

-This is a completely offline chatbot suitable for theatres.
+This is a completely offline chatbot suitable for theatres.\
-\nThe chatbot has been modelled to represent the character of Little Prince from the book "The Little Prince".
+The chatbot has been modelled to represent the character of Little Prince from the book "The Little Prince".
 You can change the character of the chatbot by modifying file models/dialogue_system/dialogue_system.py.
 For more information on the project, please refer to Project_Report.pdf

 This chatbot is suitable for Linux environment.
 It is compatible to Nvidia Jetson Nano.
 For setup information please read on.